nmboffi/active_pflows/README.md

 Slurm ``sbatch`` scripts used to launch the experiments in the paper can be found under ``slurm_scripts``.

 Experiment tracking is implemented in [Weights and Biases](https://wandb.ai/home).
-You will need to input a project
+You will need to input a project title in the corresponding simulation launcher in the call to ``wandb.init``.

 # Referencing